m4dzix/todo-list-react/README.md

 ### Managing task

 - Mark as complete: Click green box on left from task content.
   Second click on confirmed icon will reverse 'completed' animation.

 - Remove task: click red icon with `x`.

 - Mark all tasks as completed: click on button `MARK ALL TASKS AS COMPLETED` on menubar above task list.

 - Hide each completed task: click the `HIDE COMPLETED TASKS` button.
   When you click again, all completed tasks will be displayed.

 ## Used technologies:

 - HTML
 - CSS
 - JavaScript(ES6)
-- React (create-react-app)
+- React (create-react-app, react-redux)
 - BEM convention

 ## Available Scripts